learnship/eslint-report/README.md

 # ESLint Report Action

+> **Note:** This repository is currently a work in progress and is not functional.
+Please do not use it yet.

 This GitHub Action runs ESLint on your codebase and posts the results as a comment on the pull request.

 ## Features